Appearance

 text

 - HTTP, not HTTPS.
-Local-network-only, plain HTTP.
-Don't expose the port to the public internet.
+Loopback-only, plain HTTP.

 Security model